 Having a website is essential to digital marketing.
 Your website is your business’ home online.
 If yours is like most small businesses, it is the place your customers will go to find more information about your company and what you sell before they contact you or make a purchase.
 It is also the place you will want to drive customers to from your social media and any other online activities.
 Unlike social media, you control all aspects of your website.
 You decide what to include in it, what visitors see on the home page and elsewhere.
 Even if you are active on social media or meet prospective customers in through in-person network, many customers will still want to look at your website to learn more about you before contacting you or making a purchase.

-Here is the kind of information that should be on your website to make it a useful tool to get found online and to interest and acquire new customers and clients.
+Here is the kind of information that should be on your website to help your business get found online and win new rcustomers and clients.

 - Your business name and logo (on every page of your site)